rishika-shrimal2107/Breast_cancer_prediction_/README.md

 ## ➲The Dataset

 The dataset contains information related to breast cancer, curated for the purpose of predictive modeling.
 It comprises six columns capturing crucial attributes associated with breast cancer diagnosis.
-The target column "diagnosis" which describe  either it is positove or negative.
+The target column "diagnosis" which describe  either it is 1 = malignant or 0 = benign.

 **Dataset features and target:**